mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+December 30, 2025
+- Modified checkwork report format to be vertical; video guide for headless; convenience paths

 October 15, 2025
 - Revised packet-introspection lab to update link for maxmind geo location database and note use of legacy database.